Georeactor/georeactor-blog/posts/recipe-3.md

 Made with the other half-pound of lamb from the kofta meatballs recipe, reduced to one can/box of chickpeas.

+Added a dried ancho chile to simmer with the meatballs, then after giving the chickpeas some heat in olive oil, added them for the last 5+ minutes.

 ## Some Fails

 ### Pane Bianco